cfajitas/project-470/README.md

 CraigsList Comparator Tool

+Set-Up Instructions with Cloud9:

+Run in terminal:

+"npm install express"
+"npm install ejs"

+Then Use:
-Use node.js to test locally
+"node server.js" to test locally